svrooij/smartmeter2mqtt/README.md

 1. Install the application `npm install smartmeter2mqtt -g`
 2. Connect smartmeter
 3. Start the application (for testing)
-4. Run in background using [PM2](https://pm2.io/doc/en/runtime/overview/)
+4. Run in background using [PM2](https://pm2.io/doc/en/runtime/overview/) or run in docker container

+### Running in docker

+This app isn't build as a docker container in the registry just yet.
+PR's are welcome!

 ## Inputs